phonon/minecraft-xc/docs/architecture.md

 *Edited: 2023-03-19*

-At a high-level the vehicle engine architecture uses an archetype ECS [1-3].
+At a high-level the vehicle engine uses an archetype based entity-component-system (ECS) architecture [1-3].
 The following are high-level design rules:
 1. Vehicle "elements" are a set of vehicle "components", which are unique and an element can only have at most 1 component of each type.